Ding-Zhong/OmniSAM/README.md

 - [DensePASS](https://github.com/chma1024/DensePASS)
 - [Stanford2D3D](https://arxiv.org/abs/1702.01105)

-Then organize them into the following structure:
+Then organize them into the following structure.
+> ⚠️ Note: The `data/` folder should be placed **at the same level** as the `OmniSAM/` root directory.

     data/
     ├── cityscapes